f5devcentral/xcmcndemoguide/README.rst

 Module 1: Front-end Portal deployed in Cloud A
 **********************************************

-In this module we will deploy front-end portal in Cloud A, pick a public cloud with TF scripts for AWS (or Azure) and use F5 Distributed Cloud Services to configure HTTP LB for front-end.
+In this module we will deploy front-end portal in Cloud A with Terraform scripts for AWS and use F5 Distributed Cloud Services to configure HTTP LB for front-end.
 We will use a tool to generate a domain entry.
 This use case supposes SSL offloading, the process of removing the SSL-based encryption from incoming traffic to relieve a web server of the processing burden of decrypting and/or encrypting traffic sent via SSL.

 .. figure:: assets/ssl-offload.png